Skip to Content

 There’s even a statue dedicated to him.

-What makes this statue special, though, is that school kids raised the money to erect this statue.
-They collected pennies, nickels and dimes with help from members of the Longellow Statue Association.
+This statue is special because school kids raised the money to erect this statue.
+They collected pennies, nickels, and dimes with help from members of the Longfellow Statue Association.

 Their names are in a sealed container in the pedestal’s base.